ilovepixelart/ts-migrate-mongoose/README.md

 ## Getting started with the CLI

-Explore and lear commands, rest of the tutorial will be in npm
+Explore and lear commands, rest of the tutorial will be using npm

 ```bash
 npm run migrate -h